 The maintained portion of the Nabesna Road ends at the Devil's Mountain Lodge, which is private property.
 Please respect this property and their privacy.
-Stay alert, and be careful not to park on the airstrip.
-42.25 Parking Approximately a 1/4 mile beyond the lodge, there is a gravel parking area that is located on public land.
-If you'd like to explore further by foot travel or bike, this is the best place to park your vehicle, as the road is not maintained beyond this point.
-42.5 Rambler Mine Trail Approximately 1/4-mile past the parking area, a trail leads south towards the remains of the abandoned Rambler Mine, an area that was active after WWII.
-The one-mile trail is steep, but the effort rewards you with superlative views of the Nabesna River and Nutzotin Mountains.
-The South District/Kennecott Area
+Do not park on the airstrip, which is private property.
+42.25 Parking Approximately a 1/4 mile beyond the lodge, there is a gravel public parking area on the right.
+Explore further by foot or bike travel only.
+Do not drive any further since the road is not maintained and very difficult for a tow truck to pull out your vehicle.
+Rambler Mine Trail Approximately 1/4-mile past the parking area, a trail leads south towards the remains of the abandoned Rambler Mine, an area that was active after WWII.
+The one-mile trail is steep, but the effort rewards you with superlative views of the Nabesna River and Nutzotin Mountains The South District/Kennecott Area